 Last year they made a change to how they raise their animals because they want to be sure they’re following ethical practices.
 So, if babies want to stay with mom and nurse, then they let them as long as mom and baby are both doing well.

-If the babies are struggling, or the mom isn't doing well feeding the baby, they turn the goats into bottle babies.
+If the babies are struggling or the mom isn’t doing well feeding them, they turn the goats into bottle babies.

 Because goats like to browse for their food and not graze (more on this below in the common diseases and health concerns for goats), it’s more important that the land you have is able to supply their needs with the forage they like to eat.

-If you listened to my podcast with Joel Salatin on maximizing your homestead, we discussed partitioning off your land in order to practice regenerative agriculture as well, so I highly recommend giving that blog post a read.
+If you listened to my podcast with Joel Salatin on maximizing your homestead, we discussed partitioning off your land to practice regenerative agriculture as well, so I highly recommend reading that blog post.

 Finding a Goat Vet

-Unfortunately, Rachael mentions that many vets these days aren't trained how to treat goats.
+Unfortunately, Rachael mentions that many vets today aren’t trained to treat goats.
+Marc mentions that in veterinarian school, the doctors only study goats for six days!
 Therefore, goat owners really need to become their own at-home vets.

-Facebook has many groups you can join and can be a great resource and community to help you out when learning how to treat sick goats.
+Facebook has many groups you can join, and it can be a great resource and community to help you out when learning how to treat sick goats.
+However, it may not be very helpful in the case of an emergency because you might get 10 different answers as to why your goat isn’t doing well.

 Common Diseases and Health Issues with Goats